jorenrui/spccweb/README.md

 a.
 Run both `Apache` and `mySQL` in the XAMPP Control Panel.

 b.
-Create a database named `spcc`

 Go to `localhost/phpmyadmin` in your browser.
-Then login and create a database named `spcc`
+Then login and create a database named `spcc`.

-b.
 In the main directory of `spccweb`, find `.env.example`.
 Open it and update the database information below.
 After that, save it as `.env`.

 > **Note**
 >